logicmonitor/lm-powershell-module/Documentation/Remove-LMReport.md

 ### You can pipe input to this function.
 ## OUTPUTS

-### System.Management.Automation.PSCustomObject.
-Returns an object with the removed report ID and a success message.
+### Returns a PSCustomObject containing the ID of the removed report and a message indicating the success of the removal operation.
 ## NOTES
 This function requires a valid API authentication and authorization.
 Use Connect-LMAccount to log in before running this command.